 This multi-generation enterprise has yielded systematic accounts of form and meaning in human language.
-Four questions that have been raised in linguistics are of particular relevance for Super Linguistics: (1) where does human language fit within the hierarchy of formal languages? (syntax) (2) how is information about the world encoded in words? (semantics in the strict sense) (3) how is semantic information enriched by reasoning based on the beliefs of the speech act participants? (pragmatics) (4) how are semantic and pragmatic operations acquired and processed in real time? (psycholinguistics of meaning).
-We discuss these four questions, one by one, in sections 2.1-2.4.
+Four questions are particularly relevant for Super Linguistics: (1) where does human language fit within the hierarchy of formal languages? (syntax) (2) how is information about the world encoded in words? (semantics in the strict sense) (3) how is semantic information enriched by reasoning based on the beliefs of the speech act participants? (pragmatics) (4) how are semantic and pragmatic operations acquired and processed in real time? (psycholinguistics of meaning).